Mosquito Repellent - Why Ingredients Matter

 Additionally, DEET can irritate since it is technically a bug neurotoxin.
 DEET interacts with insects’ nervous systems so that they can not smell human sweat and blood.
 This explains that numb feeling you get if you accidentally spray it on your lips.
 We know kiddos and pets tend to get their mouths on things, so they might experience this more than us.
 DEET also has very high skin absorption and, although it will be eliminated quickly, it is recommended that you only spray areas that are exposed.

-After much trial and error, our Deet-Free Mosquito and Tick Repellant contains a blend of
+After many incarnations, our Deet-Free Mosquito and Tick Repellant contains a blend of

 Citronella and Lemongrass are plant cousins and both mask the scents that attract insects.
 Geranium oil is a tick repellent.
 While the floral scent of geranium is pleasant to us, bugs find it repulsive.
 This is how the geranium plant has evolved to protect itself from pests!
 Eucalyptus and Cedar Wood are bonus oils that work in combination with the three active ingredients for that synergistic effect I mentioned.